-The Planning Commission (Commission) has received and reviewed the proposed Mitigated Negative Declaration pursuant to the provisions of the California Environmental Quality Act (CEQA) and of Napa County's Local Procedures for Implementing CEQA, and makes the following findings.
+The Zoning Administrator has received and reviewed the proposed Mitigated Negative Declaration pursuant to the provisions of the California Environmental Quality Act (CEQA) and of Napa County's Local Procedures for Implementing CEQA, and makes the following findings.
 That:

-- The Planning Commission has read and considered the Revised Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program (MMRP) prior to taking action on said Mitigated Negative Declaration and the proposed project. - 2.
-The Revised Mitigated Negative Declaration and MMRP is based on independent judgment exercised by the Commission. - 3.
-The Revised Mitigated Negative Declaration and MMRP was prepared and considered in accordance with the requirements of the California Environmental Quality Act (CEQA). - 4.
-There is no substantial evidence in the record as a whole, that the project will have a significant effect on the environment provided that measures to mitigate potentially significant impacts to biological and cultural resources are incorporated into the project approval. - 5.
-There is no evidence, in considering the record as a whole that the proposed project will have a potential adverse effect on wildlife resources or habitat upon which the wildlife depends. - 6.
+- 1. The Zoning Administrator has read and considered the Mitigated Negative Declaration and Mitigation Monitoring and Reporting Program (MMRP) prior to taking action on said Mitigated Negative Declaration and the proposed project. - 2.
+The Mitigated Negative Declaration and MMRP is based on independent judgment exercised by the Commission. - 3.
+The Mitigated Negative Declaration and MMRP was prepared and considered in accordance with the requirements of the California Environmental Quality Act (CEQA). - 4.
+There is no substantial evidence in the record as a whole, that the project will have a significant effect on the environment provided that measures to mitigate potentially significant impacts to biological resources, land use and planning and tribal cultural resources are incorporated into the project approval. - 5.
+There is no evidence, in considering the record as a whole, that the proposed project will have a potential adverse effect on wildlife resources or habitat upon which the wildlife depends. - 6.
 The site of this proposed project is not on any of the lists of hazardous waste sites enumerated under Government Code Section 65962.5 and is not within the boundaries of any airport land use plan. - 7.
-The Secretary of the Commission is the custodian of the records of the proceedings on which this decision is based.
+The Secretary of the Planning Commission is the custodian of the records of the proceedings on which this decision is based.
 Records are located at the Napa County Planning, Building, and Environmental Services Department, 1195 Third Street, Room 210, Napa, California.